Sebastián

 The fun started in November’s RSM Classic at Sea Island, Georgia, where Muñoz opened with a 60 to lead the tournament at 10-under going into day two.

-He eventually finished third with an overall score of 264 after four rounds, 18-under-par.
-The following May he was at it again, at the AT&T Byron Nelson.
+He eventually finished third with an overall score of 264 after four rounds (18-under total).
+The following May he was at it again, this time at the AT&T Byron Nelson.

-Muñoz was the overnight leader at TPC Craig Ranch after shooting an opening round 60 for 12-under-par at the Tom Weiskopf-designed course.
+Muñoz was the overnight leader at TPC Craig Ranch after shooting an opening round 60 (12 under) at the Tom Weiskopf-designed course.

 But despite keeping his scores in the 60s through all four days to complete a competitive 24-under for the tournament, he had to settle for T3.